Lumbar Disc Bulge

 Other intervention for a lumbar disc bulge

 Despite appropriate physiotherapy management, a small percentage of lumbar disc bulges fail to improve and may require other intervention.
-This may include further investigations such as an X-ray, CT scan or MRI, pharmaceutical intervention, assessment from a specialist or sometimes surgery.
+This may include further investigations such as an X-ray, CT scan or MRI, pharmaceutical intervention, cortisone injection, assessment from a specialist or sometimes surgery.
 Your physiotherapist will let you know if this is required and will refer you to the appropriate medical authority if it is warranted clinically.
 In cases of persisting or worsening neurological symptoms (pins and needles, numbness and weakness), surgery may be indicated.
-When a loss of bowel or bladder control is present due to the disc bulge, this is considered a medical emergency and immediate surgical intervention is usually required.
+When a loss of bowel or bladder control is present due to the disc bulge, this is considered a medical emergency and immediate surgical intervention is typically required.

 Exercises for a lumbar disc bulge